bcgov/sso-docs/docs/index.md

 **(\*) Note for BCeID and Digital Credential Requests**

 The Pathfinder SSO team will provision your DEV and TEST clients right away.
 You will be provided the client name and secret for each environment via a secure channel.
-The PROD client will be set up after receiving approval from the IDIM team for BCeID or from the Digital Identity Trust team for Digital Credential, as applicable.
+The PROD client will be set up after receiving approval from the IDIM team for BCeID requests or from the Digital Identity Trust team for Digital Credential requests, as applicable.

 **(\*) Note for Azure IDIR Requests**